w3c/wai-policies-prototype/_policies/index.md

 {% include box.html type="start" title="Dated" icon="warning" %}
 {:/}

 Most of this information is from 2018.
-We plan to update it by the end of 2021.
+We plan to update it in early 2022.

 {::nomarkdown}
 {% include box.html type="end" %}